Paparazzi (Lady Gaga song): Live performances

 The song was performed by Gaga in a similar choreography at the thirty-fifth season of NBC's late night comedy show Saturday Night Live.
 It was also present on the set list of Gaga's Monster Ball Tour (2009–2011).
 On the original version of the show, she wore multiple donned braided extensions and was perched atop a railing.
 From each of her braids, a dancer was attached on the stage.
 A backdrop of stars were shown during the performance.
 During the revised Monster Ball shows, Gaga changed the concept and the performance of the song.
 She wore an emerald green dress by Thierry Mugler, and was attacked by a giant, mechanical Angler fish.
 Gaga then removed the dress to reveal a leotard of the same color and during the bridge she is lowered beneath the stage to acquire her pyro-technic bra.
 In the final chorus of the song Gaga returns and kills the monster with the sparks from the bra.
 The song was part of the setlist of Gaga's 2012–2013 tour, the Born This Way Ball.
 Gaga was notably absent from stage for the first two minutes of the song, and "Mother G.O.A.T.", a floating mechanical head performed it instead of her.
-Gaga then emerged on stage, and concluded the song while shooting the head, making it to cry blood.
+Gaga then emerged on stage, and concluded the song while shooting the head, making it cry blood.

 During the ArtRave: The Artpop Ball tour (2014), Gaga performed "Paparazzi" dressed up in a polka-dotted rubber outfit with tentacles growing out around her waist and her head.
-Rob Sheffield from Rolling Stone described her look as "she had an inflatable rubber order of fried calamari growing out of her spine", while Adam Carlson from Billboard said that the outfit made Gaga look like a "dancing Ursula from The Little Mermaid ".
+Rob Sheffield from Rolling Stone described her look as "an inflatable rubber order of fried calamari growing out of her spine", while Adam Carlson from Billboard said that the outfit made Gaga look like a "dancing Ursula from The Little Mermaid ".
 The song was added to the setlist of the Joanne World Tour (2017–2018), where she was wearing a red leather bodysuit and tassel leather boots, and the performance ended with a choreographed attack on Gaga by her dancers.

-"Paparazzi" was performed on Lady Gaga Enigma + Jazz & Piano (2018–2022), the singer's Las Vegas residency, which consist of two different shows.
-On the Enigma shows, she performs "Paparazzi" in a floating orb-like cage that is elevated above the audience, while on the Jazz and Piano show, she performs it on the piano, with "the full orchestra kicking in with some apropos suspense-movie chase music".
+"Paparazzi" was performed on Lady Gaga Enigma + Jazz & Piano (2018–2022), the singer's Las Vegas residency, which consisted of two different shows.
+On the Enigma shows, she performed "Paparazzi" in a floating orb-like cage that was elevated above the audience, while on the Jazz and Piano show, she performed it on the piano, with "the full orchestra kicking in with some apropos suspense-movie chase music".
 Talking about the latter, John Katsilometes of the Las Vegas Review-Journal argued that "a live version of that song in Vegas would be a hit single", saying that the "raging" performance "always jolts the crowd to a standing ovation".
+The song was next performed at her 2025 promotional concerts for Mayhem, including a headlining set at Coachella 2025, in a stripped-down rendition, where Gaga crossed the stage with a billowing piece of white fabric, along with a helmet, metallic plates and crutches, referencing the music video.